 A numeric indicator indicates the level of adjustments, in terms of percentage when compared with the subject property.

 The use of (-) indicates a negative adjustment and a (+) indicates a positive adjustment.
 An adjustment (-) used is made to reflect superior characteristics of the comparable, while an upward adjustment (+) reflects inferior characteristics of the comparable.

 Finally, a 0 is used to confirm similarity between the comparable and the subject or is used when market information is unavailable or does not support an adjustment for any particular element of comparison.
-The following table summarizes these adjustments below.
+The below matrix table on the succeeding page summarizes these adjustments below.